 - Keeping the play balanced – Here’s where that seating chart helps.
 Often one or two players will tend to dominate the game, especially in these double-blind convention games.
 They don’t mean any harm, it’s just the way people are.
 If early in the game you call on the quiet players, “Sarah, what do you think?”, you can help bring them into the action.

 None of these suggestions is a guarantee that you’ll have a great session.
 Obviously your preparation and people skills as a GM come into play.
 However, these are some things that don’t take much time, but can go a long way towards promoting a positive mood at the session.
 What other techniques do you have to get players comfortable?

-This post is brought to you by our wonderful patron Rob Abrazado, supporting us since July 2016!
+This post is brought to you by our wonderful patron Anthony Mackaronis, supporting us since August 2016!
 Thanks for helping us keep the stew fires going!